-As of December 31, 2023, across Privia Health Group, Inc., we had 1,102 employees in 42 states and the District of Columbia.
+As of December 31, 2022, across Privia Health Group, Inc., we had 964 employees in 38 states and the District of Columbia.
 None of our employees are represented by labor unions or covered by collective bargaining agreements.
 We consider our relationship with our employees to be good and we have not experienced any work stoppages or reductions in force.
 We believe our geographically dispersed employees are a competitive advantage.
-While certain employees work onsite, the majority of our workforce is either remote or a blend of in-office and remote.
-Our flexible workforce strategy allows us to hire the best possible talent irrespective of geographic constraints across many functional roles.
+While certain employees work onsite, the majority of our workforce is remote.
+Our remote workforce strategy allows us to hire the best possible talent irrespective of geographic constraints across many functional roles.
 Our internal systems and processes are designed to ensure our remote employees are productive, contribute meaningfully, and are able to exceed expectations in their roles.
 This has enabled us to successfully continue to operate through the restrictions imposed by the COVID-19 pandemic.